 Thursday October 11, 2012, Day 12

 I got up about 7 AM.
 The wind was coming again from the NW but there was no sight of the anchor buoy.
 I turned on the iPhone to get a forecast but it could not connect to the Internet.
 I tried calling Cosmote, my service provider.
 They suggested reseting the phone.
 I did so but it did not help.
 As a test I disabled its 3G reception.
 Now it did connect with 2G albeit very slowly.
-The forecasts are benign: force 2-4 here and in Leros, no rain but some clouds.
-These are the conditions that will prevail as far as next week.
+The forecasts were benign: force 2-4 here and in Leros, no rain but some clouds.
+These were the conditions that will prevail as far as next week.

 Later I snorkeled to check the anchor.
 It had not moved at all but under the chain, about 8 m away from the anchor, there was the buoy held underwater and fouled.
 I dove and released it.
 The mystery of the disappeared buoy was solved.
 It must had fouled last night when the wind shifted direction by 180°.